Naswar: South and Central Asia

 The green powder form is used most frequently.
 It is made by pouring water into a cement-lined cavity, to which slaked lime (calcium hydroxide) and air-cured, sun-dried, powdered tobacco is added.
 Indigo is added to the mixture to impart colour, and juniper ash may be added as flavoring.

 Currently, in countries of the region naswar is sold in markets, usually on trays with cigarettes and sunflower seeds.
+In Kyrgyzstan, a related form known as nasvay has been described by AFP as "hugely popular" in Central Asia, with Kyrgyzstan's health ministry saying consumption has increased in recent years.
 The only exception is Turkmenistan, where in 2008 President Gurbanguly Berdimuhamedow signed a decree banning the production, sale, use and import of naswar.

 In 2011, naswar was included in the list of narcotic and psychoactive substances to be controlled in Kazakhstan.

 In November 2006, an editorial in the newspaper Daily Times in Pakistan caused some controversy over its allegedly biased representations of Pashtun predilection for naswar.

 Eastern Europe and Russia

 In Russia, naswar is not a traditional product, but it has gained popularity especially among teenagers.
 It was sold in the markets of Moscow and in other cities of the Urals, Volga, and other regions of the country.
 Its trade was usually conducted on trays with spices.
 According to the association of tobacco distributors "Grandtabak", in the first half of 2004, Russia's import of naswar or "chewing tobacco" amounted to almost 67 tons (valued around 2 million US dollars), primarily from Kazakhstan, Kyrgyzstan and Tajikistan.
 On 23 February 2013, the Russian State Duma signed a federal law (N 15-ФЗ) which banned both wholesale and retail naswar from 1 June 2013.

 Belarusian physicians have reported patients' medical information regarding naswar use to law enforcement agencies.
 In Estonia, naswar is distributed to nightclubs.